-We added 20 new herb varieties with a big focus on pollinators with the herbs.
-In 2019 we featured Borage which is a strong pollinator attractor and is also used in culinary and as a stunning cut flower.
+Many of the herbs are great pollinator attractors.
+Borage is an FHF Favorite.
+It is not only a strong pollinator attractor but can also be used in culinary, muddled in drinks and as a stunning cut flower.
 We will have it again this year along with many other pollinator attractors.

 Fennel attracts a variety of beneficial insects including ladybugs, syrphid flies, tachninid flies, beneficial parasitoid wasps and hoverflies and other beneficial predator insects to your garden.
 Aphids are said to find fennel exceptionally offensive and are strongly repelled by it.

 You might also find Swallowtail Butterfly caterpillars hanging out on your fennel.
 Not to worry, they will become butterflies before long and your fennel will remain in tact and keep attracting all of the beneficial predator insects all season long.